 - Let the dough rest.

-Once you add the milk, sugar, flour, butter, and salt to the starter, you have to let it rest for about 30-45 minutes.
+Once you add the milk, sugar, flour, butter, and salt to the starter, mix well with a dough hook, and you’ll have to let it rest for about 30-45 minutes.
 This is called the “first rise”.
 Then, the dough will be “punched down” before rising again.
-The second rise is called a “bulk rise”.

 How long the bulk rise takes depends on your room temperature.
 Here are the approximate rise times: